 Accordingly, I took Commerce and did well in junior college.
 In 12th Std, I took IT as I wanted to get into the IT field.
 I had thought of doing BCA.
 When the time came for me to choose a course in senior college, I went for BBA as I thought I wouldn’t be able to manage BCA.

-In the first year, Mom had already decided for me that I should take Finance specialisation in TY.
+In Sem I, Mom had already decided for me that I should take Finance specialisation in Third Year(which is the last year of BBA giving an option of specialisation).
 I was unsure of whether I really wanted that, but anyways I decided to go with the flow.

-Around the same time, as they say that your thoughts attracts related things, I discovered LinkedIn through a poster on my college noticeboard.
-I made my account on LinkedIn.
-Another attraction was that an acquaintance introduced me to WordPress and told me to start blogging, because on WordPress, I could write about my thoughts free of cost.
-How I was going to promote it, came later.
+Around the same time, the Law of Attraction worked for me for the first time ever, I discovered LinkedIn through a poster on my college noticeboard.
+I created my account on LinkedIn.
+Another attraction was that a LinkedIn connection introduced me to WordPress and told me to start blogging, because on WordPress, I could write about my thoughts free of cost.
+I would think about how I was going to promote it later.

-I started reading up on blogging on Google.
+I started reading up on Tips for blogging.
 Google threw at me related terminologies like SEO, SMM, Web Marketing, Digital Marketing, etc. I thought everything is going digital, and so is the case with marketing.
 It was something new, and an amalgamation of Marketing and IT, the perfect choice for me.

 That was the turning point of my life, and there was no looking back to consider other alternatives.
-My choice was made and I closed the door to other alternatives.
-I became active on LinkedIn, created my own page on Facebook and started sending the link to my article to friends as and when I wrote, later I started posting the link of articles related to academics and work on LinkedIn.
+My choice was made.
+I became active on LinkedIn, created my own page on Facebook and started sending the posts’ link to friends as and when I wrote, later I started posting the link of articles related to academics and work on LinkedIn.
 And after one year, my blog is still generating a decent amount of traffic.
+Now I have another blog in addition to the former which caters exclusively to books and i put up personalised book reviews there.
+You should go check it out: https://aurora675.wordpress.com.
+I also have Facebook pages of both blogs now where i post content other than text like albums and videos.

 Don’t do random jobs if you wish to make a career for yourself.
-Oscillating between different specializations only portrays that you are not sure what you want from life and from yourself.
+Oscillating between different specializations only portrays to the employer that you are not sure what you want from life and from yourself.
 This goes both for a job and as far as possible, stream also.
 Try not to change your stream.
-Every senior college course has at least a little bit of syllabus about the junior college syllabus of the same stream.
-This indirectly means that the education system expects you to stick to the stream you chose in Std 11.
+Every senior college course has at least a little bit of syllabus of the junior college syllabus of the same stream.
+This indirectly means that the Indian education system expects you to stick to the stream you chose in Std 11.

 Everyday, I’m passionate about my goal and I’m taking small steps towards my goal.
 If you haven’t found your calling yet, don’t get disheartened.
 Things always happen when the moment is right.